ViYarem/House_prices_Regression_Project_ITEAcourse/README.md

 -->Upload the Housing_Regression.csv and read the data;

--->Investigate the dataset and make the visualisation;
+-->Investigate the dataset and do visualisation;

 -->Pprepare the data;

--->Build the regression models and make models' tuning;
+-->Build the regression models and do the models' tuning;

 -->Create an ensemble using VotingRegressor;